syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Rotate-Text-in-Cells.md

 ---
-title: Rotate Text in Cells
+title: Rotate Text in Cells | Syncfusion
 description: Text in cells can be rotated to add visual impact to a spreadsheet or a presentation.
 platform: file-formats
 control: XlsIO